buxipro/px-builder/README.md

 ## Contributing

 We welcome contributions from the community!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on github repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License